 Here are a few ways to do that:

-- Shop at discount stores, like Costco or Aldi — for both groceries and general household items.
+- Shop at discount stores.
+Costco and Aldi have both groceries and general household items.
 The local dollar store may also have some staples.

 - Review your utility and service providers.
 If it’s been a few years since you chose your power company or phone provider, chances are you’re not getting the best rate.
 Take time to compare your options, and don’t be afraid to call up your current providers to renegotiate.

-- Avoid having the heater on constantly.
-Heating costs can get expensive, especially in the colder months.
+- Avoid having the heater and air conditioning on.
+Electricity costs can get expensive.
 Where possible, rely on space heaters or bundle up.

 - Cut the cord.
 You’d be surprised at how much you can save by cutting out cable or other entertainment services.